-In 2003 artist Jackie Sumell asked a prisoner, Herman Wallace a very simple question:
+In 2003 Jackie Sumell asked Herman Wallace a very simple question:

 “WHAT KIND OF HOUSE DOES A MAN WHO HAS LIVED IN A SIX-FOOT-BY-NINE-FOOT-CELL FOR OVER THIRTY YEARS DREAM OF?”

 Herman Wallace spent over 4-decades in solitary confinement in the Louisiana State Penitentiary at Angola.
-Solitary confinement at Angola, or Closed Cell Restriction (CCR) consists of a minimum 23 hours a day in a 6-foot-by-9-foot cell.
-Herman maintained his innocence for the duration of his incarceration and on Oct.
-1st 2013 his conviction was overturned.
-Herman left the prison unshackled, free and innocent in the eyes of the law.
+On October 1st, 2013 his conviction was overturned Herman left the prison unshackled, free and innocent in the eyes of the law.
 Less than three days later Herman joined the ancestors passing peacefully in his sleep, surrounded by supporters who loved him dearly.

 In the wake of Herman’s death, this project continues to elevate the conversation around the practice of long term solitary confinement in hopes of bringing it to an end.
 At present, more than 80,000 people are held in isolation in US jails, prisons, and detention centers.
 Solitary confinement places prisoners in single cell isolation for a minimum of 23 hours a day, 7 days a week.
 The context for this struggle is informed by the reality that the United States is the greatest incarcerator in the world, maintaining 5% of the world’s population and 25% of its prison population.
 97% of those who are incarcerated will be released back to our communities.